mia-platform/documentation/docs/business_suite/overview-business-suite.md

 A practical and intuitive interface to Create, Read, Update and Delete content on APIs, independently from the front-ends.
 Control different types of Users, Customize CMS and dashboards for your business and deliver a real Omnichannel Customer Experience.

+### CMS Site

+A microservice providing a web interface to help users directly interact with the CMS.
+More information about it can be found [here](../runtime_suite/cms-site/overview.md).

 ### Analytics

 Take decisions leveraging the power of your data.
 Set your KPIs and monitor your performances in real time with beautiful dashboards.